Pharmacy residency location

 Rotations

-Required learning experiences are completed at Poudre Valley Hospital, with the exceptions of Trauma at Medical Center of the Rockies in Loveland and Ambulatory Care at the Family Medicine Center, located across the street from the hospital.
+Required learning experiences are completed at Poudre Valley Hospital, with the exception of Trauma at Medical Center of the Rockies in Loveland.

 Orientation (5 weeks)